Take-Two Interactive: 1993–2000: Formation and initial growth

-Take-Two Interactive was founded by Ryan Ashley Brant, the son of media executive and Interview co-owner Peter Brant.
+Take-Two Interactive was founded by Ryan Ashley Brant (1971-2019), the son of media executive and Interview co-owner Peter Brant.
 Ryan Brant had attended the Hotchkiss School and the Wharton School of the University of Pennsylvania, graduating in May 1992.
 He began his career in May 1991, working for his father as the chief operating officer of Stewart, Tabori & Chang, a publisher of illustrated books, until August 1993.
 As Brant wanted to forge his own path, he decided to create a video game publishing company.
 He stated "I wanted to get into a business where I could raise capital as a younger guy.
-In technology people expect you to be a younger person."
+In technology, people expect you to be a younger person."
 An initial US$1.5 million in funding was raised from his family and private investors.
-Take-Two was incorporated in Delaware on September 30, 1993, with Brant (21 years old at the time) as chief executive officer (CEO).
+Take-Two was incorporated under the Delaware General Corporation Law on September 30, 1993, with Brant (21 years old at the time) as chief executive officer (CEO).
 The business was launched with assistance from John Antinori and Mark Seremet.
 Seremet sold his stake in the company in 1998.
 Early on, Take-Two had a location in Latrobe, Pennsylvania.
 By June 1994, the company had acquired and absorbed InterOptica, a software publisher owned by Wan Chai and headed by Catherine Winchester (later Heald); the latter became Take-Two's first president.
 Later that month, Take-Two struck a deal with GameTek that would see the publisher distribute five of Take-Two's games worldwide.

-Starting with Star Crusader in September 1994, Take-Two found its first major success within games that included full motion video with well-known live actors performing the parts, following the success that Mechadeus had with The Daedalus Encounter which featured Tia Carrere.
+Starting with Star Crusader in September 1994, Take-Two found its first major success with games that included full motion video with well-known live actors performing the parts, following the success that Mechadeus had with The Daedalus Encounter which featured Tia Carrere.
 Take-Two hired Dennis Hopper, among others, to star in parts for Hell: A Cyberpunk Thriller (1994), which sold over 300,000 copies over the following year and established profit for the company.
 This was followed by Ripper (1996), of which US$625,000 of its US$2.5 million budget was used to hire actors such as Christopher Walken, Karen Allen, and Burgess Meredith.
 The success of both these games, as well as earlier titles, led to a publishing agreement between Take-Two and Acclaim Entertainment to publish Take-Two's titles, as well as obtaining overseas distribution.
 Take-Two also secured a license with Sony Computer Entertainment to publish on the PlayStation line of consoles.
 In February 1995, GameTek acquired a stake in Take-Two, aligning the studio with its own Alternative Reality Technologies.
 By July 1995, Take-Two had established its head office in the Silicon Alley area of New York City.
 Take-Two expanded in its Latrobe location and, in September 1996, took over the second floor of its office building, which had been occupied by the Chestnut Ridge Chapter of the American Red Cross.